cloudevents/spec/cesql/spec.md

 1. If the operator is binary (left operand `x` and right operand `y`):
    1. If it's not ambiguous, cast `x` and `y` to the corresponding parameter types.
-   1. If it's ambiguous, use the `y` type to search, in the set of ambiguous operators, every definition of the operator which has the type of `y` as the right parameter type:
+   1. If it's ambiguous, use the `y` type to search, in the set of ambiguous operators, every definition of the operator using the `y` type as the right parameter type:
-      1. If such operator definition exists and is unique, cast `x` to the left parameter type.
+      1. If such operator definition exists and is unique, cast `x` to the type of the left parameter
-      2. Otherwise, raise an error and the cast results are undefined.
+      1. Otherwise, raise an error and the cast results are undefined
 1. If the function is n-ary with `n > 1`:
    1. If it's not ambiguous, cast all the arguments to the corresponding parameter types.
    1. If it's ambiguous, raise an error and the cast results are undefined.